meilisearch/documentation/learn/getting_started/main_features.md

 ## Settings

 ### Displayed attributes

+- Can we use the web interface to show how the different attributes work?
+Adding gifs or images for demonstration?

 By default, all attributes are displayed in each matching document but you can update the settings to change that.